Trump Commutes Sentence Of Former Illinois Gov. Rod Blagojevich

 On Tuesday, the White House announced that Blagojevich is among 11 people who will be receiving clemency.

-Those individuals include Edward DeBartolo Jr., former San Francisco 49ers owner convicted in a gambling fraud scandal; convicted Wall Street financier Michael Milken, who became known as the "junk bond king"; and Bernard Kerik, the former New York City police commissioner who pleaded guilty in 2009 to tax fraud and lying to federal officials.
+Those individuals include Edward DeBartolo Jr., the former San Francisco 49ers owner convicted in a gambling fraud scandal; convicted Wall Street financier Michael Milken, who became known as the "junk bond king"; and Bernard Kerik, the former New York City police commissioner who pleaded guilty in 2009 to tax fraud and lying to federal officials.

 "Oftentimes, pretty much all the time, I really rely on the recommendations of people who know them," Trump told reporters.

-Note: A previous version of this story incorrectly said that President Trump's commutation would clear Rod Blagojevich's convictions.
-Because he was not pardoned, his convictions will remain on record.